andrew/ultimate-awesome/README.md

 - [awesome-cryoem](https://github.com/kuixu/awesome-cryoem) - A collaborative list of awesome CryoEM (Cryo Electron Microscopy) resources. .
 - [awesome-meilisearch](https://github.com/meilisearch/awesome-meilisearch) - A curated list of awesome Meilisearch resources.
 - [awesome-oneapi](https://github.com/uxlfoundation/awesome-oneapi) - An Awesome list of oneAPI projects.
+- [awesome-deepneuroimage](https://github.com/alxndrkalinin/awesome-deepneuroimage) - A curated list of awesome deep learning applications in the field of neurological image analysis.
 - [awesome-ads](https://github.com/cenoura/awesome-ads) - A curated list of awesome advertising content, resources and libraries.
 - [learning-resources](https://github.com/evilfactorylabs/learning-resources) - A curated list of "basic" knowledge that "good to know" by evilfactorylabs members.
 But feel free to take a look and learn together!.
 - [awesome-switch-homebrew](https://github.com/FeralAI/awesome-switch-homebrew) - A curated collection of awesome things related to Nintendo Switch hacking and homebrew.